 I'm an Assistant Professor of Management at The Wharton School of the University of Pennsylvania.
 My research focuses on how people respond to adversity at work, across areas such as workplace motivation and behavioral ethics.
 To understand these topics, I conduct my research using multiple methods (e.g., field and lab experiments, longitudinal surveys, and semi-structured interviews) with leaders and employees in Fortune 500 corporations, job seekers at reemployment centers, and entrepreneurs who are seeking to bring new culturally contentious initiatives to the marketplace.
-My work has been published at academic outlets such as the Academy of Management Journal and Organizational Behavior and Human Decision Processes and featured in other publications such as the New York Times and Harvard Business Review, The Athletic, and NPR's Hidden Brain.
+My work has been published in academic journals such as the Academy of Management Journal and Organizational Behavior and Human Decision Processes and featured in other outlets such as the New York Times, Harvard Business Review, The Athletic, and NPR's Hidden Brain.

 At Wharton, I teach the MBA core course on the Foundations of Teamwork and Leadership (MGMT 610) and an elective course on Power and Politics in Organizations for students in the undergraduate, MBA, and executive education programs.